 Leading through harmony

-People who use this type of leadership style tend to lead with their heart and are truly invested in the well-being of their team members.
+People who use this type of leadership style tend to lead with their hearts and are truly invested in the well-being of their team members.
 They put great focus on ensuring that people are always in agreement with decisions made.
 They want people to feel fulfilled and satisfied and will go to great lengths to ensure that others are happy.
 They tend to be flexible and understanding when barriers present themselves.

 Because there is such a heavy emphasis on harmony, leaders who favour this style may have a difficult time dealing with conflict and confrontation effectively.
 They may send contradictory messages to different people on the team, as they can have a difficult time setting limits and staying firm in their own position.
 They are often overly accommodating to others’ needs, while sacrificing their own.
 They can also end up sacrificing their team members’ needs when faced with someone who uses positional power with them.